ian-chuang/f1tenth_gym_ros/README.md

 3. **Start Docker Container:**
     - Open the terminal in VS Code.
     - Navigate to the repository folder using the `cd /path/to/f1tenth_gym_ros` command.
     - Type `docker-compose up` in the terminal.
+Try `docker compose up` if the previous command didn't work.

 4. **Attach VS Code to Docker Container:**
     - Navigate to the Docker tab in VS Code.